 Organizationally, the core of the OBRA is made up of restaurant owners and managers, but the strength of the association lies in its diversity of affiliates and associate members.
 Of course many of our top suppliers are represented, as well as a solid sampling of our media and advertising partners, but many do not realize that anyone can join as an Associate member.
-You need only to be passionate about food!
-Some of our most devoted members are just big fans of eating out on the Outer Banks!
-To be a Restaurant level member you do have to operate an existing restaurant in Dare County, (Coastal/Lower) Currituck County, or Ocracoke (Hyde County) .
+You need only to be passionate about food and willing to support our efforts to further the culinary excellence on the Outer Banks.
+To be a Restaurant level member you do have to operate an existing restaurant in Dare County, (Coastal/Lower) Currituck County.

 If you have not been a member in the past, or recent past, or are a new restaurant to the area, we highly encourage you to join the Outer Banks Restaurant Association and begin reaping the benefits of an Outer Banks Restaurant Association membership.
 Scroll down a bit and click on the links provided for our Membership Application and online payment gateway.
 Of course you can simply mail a check for membership along with your application.

 So, to recap… The OBRA is your organization for celebrating food and fun on the Outer Banks and we look forward to you joining us!

 What can the Outer Banks Restaurant Association do for you as a member?